Personal Injury Case Results – Premises Liability

 Failure to safely off-load construction materials; $300,000

-The plaintiff, a 33 year-old freight truck operator, had been contracted to deliver two large, steel trusses, from Easton, Massachusetts to a construction site in Marlboro, Massachusetts.
+The plaintiff, a 33-year-old freight truck operator, had been contracted to deliver two large, steel trusses, from Easton, Massachusetts to a construction site in Marlboro, Massachusetts.
 While the defendant was in the process of shifting the load toward the inclined planks, one of the steel side poles, which had been placed against the headboard, fell and struck the plaintiff on the head, resulting in a closed head injury.
-The plaintiff alleged that the defendant, steel contractor, was ill prepared to off-load the trusses, which, as confirmed by the defendant’s deposition, was typically performed through the use of a crane.
+The plaintiff alleged that the defendant, steel contractor, was ill-prepared to off-load the trusses, which, as confirmed by the defendant’s deposition, was typically performed through the use of a crane.
+Trial report for this premises liability case

 Nursing home’s negligent transport of hot coffee; $68,700